University Catalogues

 9. notification of appeal decisions, if any.

 2. The Hearing: A hearing requires five voting members.
-Three must be full-time faculty members, with at least one who is tenured and at least one who is a member of the Academic Integrity Council.
-The director solicits students from graduate and undergraduate student government, corresponding with the student(s) subject to the incident review.
-One faculty member serves as chair of the hearing.
-The director attends all hearings in a neutral supporting role and is not a voting member.
+Three must be full-time faculty members, with at least one who is a member of the Academic Integrity Council.
+The Director solicits students from graduate and undergraduate student government, corresponding with the student(s) subject to the incident review.
+One faculty member, who is a member of the Academic Integrity Council, serves as chair of the hearing.
+The Director attends all hearings in a neutral supporting role and is not a voting member.
 The hearing membership listens to evidence, determines the presence or absence of an academic integrity violation and, where appropriate, sanctions a student.

 6. Sanctions Involving Grades and Graduation: The timing of the filing of reports may result in investigation procedures that cannot be concluded before grade reporting or degree auditing for graduation.
 In the case of incidents that may reasonably be expected to affect a course grade, the faculty member of the course will post a grade of incomplete, pending the completion of the academic integrity investigation.
 In the event that this incomplete affects a graduation requirement, the student shall remain otherwise eligible to “walk at graduation.”
 The right of an Honors Program student to walk with the Honors Program cohort at graduation is governed by that program’s guidelines.
 The awarding of the degree and final transcript must await the result of the investigation.
 In cases where the incident cannot be addressed prior to grade reporting or prior to awarding the degree and final transcript, relevant sanctions may be applied retroactively, including transcript modification and/or rescinding the degree, as determined by a hearing.

-5. The director will notify other college officials as necessary.
+5. The Director will notify other university officials as necessary.